 Many bakers find prefer a longer bulk fermentation over the use of malt flour as more flavour and structural benefits are found.
 In this line of thought, malt flour can decrease the quality of sourdough bread.

-When making long-fermented bread, malt flour is a sensible consideration for remedying a slow rise.
-Having said this, I prefer to look at raising the proofing temperature or increasing the activity of the sourdough starter first.
-An exclusion to this rule is when using a preferment.
+When making long-fermented bread, malt flour is a sensible consideration for remedying a slow rise, especially when using a large quantity of prefermented dough in your recipe.
+In most cases, I prefer to look at raising the proofing temperature or increasing the activity of the sourdough starter first.

-If preparing quickly made bread, malt flour will enhance aerobic respiration to make lighter, softer bread.
+Malt flour will enhance aerobic respiration to make lighter, softer bread when following a quickly-risen bread recipe.

 In all cases, remember that too much malt flour will lead to a gummy crumb!

 Malt flour is gaining popularity among health-conscious bakers.
-It is gluten free, high in fibre and contains minerals such as; magnesium, potassium, zinc, thiamin, riboflavin, niacin, and a high quantity of vitamin B-12.
+It is high in fibre and contains minerals such as magnesium, potassium, zinc, thiamin, riboflavin, niacin, and a high quantity of vitamin B-12.
 Its sweet flavour works as a replacement for sugar in a recipe.

 Malt flour can also be helpful for people with diabetes.
 It has a low glycemic index, meaning it doesn’t cause a spike in blood sugar levels.
 This makes it a good choice for people looking for healthy ways to control their diabetes.